A five-day drive from London to Wells will take you on a picturesque road trip with a wonderful destination.

 DAY 2: WONDERS OF WELLS

 A FINE PLACE to start is always the tourist information center.
 Wells' visitors' center is centrally located on Cathedral Green, sharing a building with the city's local history museum.
 The commanding visit, however, is dramatic Wells Cathedral.
-Architecturally unique and the oldest Gothic cathedral in England, Wells has several claims to fame, including its unique West Front that is a virtual gallery of medieval sculpture as well as unrivaled medieval stained glass and the second oldest clock in Britain.
+Architecturally unique and the oldest Gothic cathedral in England, Wells has several claims to fame, including its unique West Front which is a virtual gallery of medieval sculpture as well as unrivaled medieval stained glass and the second oldest clock in Britain.
 Its acclaimed cathedral choir can be heard daily at 5:15 p.m. in choral evensong.

 Adjacent to the cathedral, the medieval Bishop's Palace is moated, its water springing from the wells that gave the city its name.
 Visit the ruined Great Hall, splendid chapel and acres of delightful gardens.
 On the other side of the cathedral wander down the 14th-century Vicars' Close, considered the most complete medieval street in the country.
 Just outside the Cathedral Close, Wells' pretty Market Place bustles with an open-air market Wednesdays and Saturdays.